ATLAS2002/leetcode-solutions/problems/50.Pow(x,n)/Solution.md

 # Intuition
 > Iterative Approach ⌛

-We can get desired results by just multiplying `x`, `n` times ...but that would make time complexity of this algorithm linear _O(N)_.
+We can get desired results by just multiplying `x`, `n` times ...but that would make time complexity of this algorithm linear $O(N)$.

 > Divide and Conquer ✔️

 Since, `n` ranges from `INT_MIN` to `INT_MAX`, we are not allowed to implement a simple linear algorithm.
 What we can do is, Recursively calculate the subproblems and use them accordingly.
-This would reduce time complexity down to logarithmic _O(logN)_, which is much much better.
+This would reduce time complexity down to logarithmic $O(logN)$, which is much much better.

 <hr/>